Tried & True

 This is the meaning of such expressions as "placing the voice," the voice "on the breath," or the "breath under the note," So the art of the singer, though a subtle one, is yet quite simple.
 He bring his notes one by one into the fold.
 Each sounds to its appropriate tone spaces automatically accompany it.

-Try the experiment of whispering the "Ah" softly for five seconds, then in the same breath increase the pressure to five seconds.
+Try the experiment of whispering the "Ah" softly for five seconds, then in the same breath increase the pressure for five seconds.
 Observe that on adding to the pressure, the breath is inclined to slip away.
 Practise the until you succeed in prolonging the "Ah" without losing command.

 Next prolong the "Ah" for ten seconds on the lowest sound of the talking voice, much lower than you usually sing.
 The cords are now brought nearer together; and being slightly tightened their edges offer some resistance to the breath pressure which sets them in vibration.
 The slackness of the cords, by allowing any uncontrolled breath to slip through, and the fact that while sounds such low notes we cannot hold the throat, makes the exercise valuable for strengthening the breath muscles and one which should be practiced often.